HISPlayer/UnityAndroid-SDK/setup-guide.md

     }
 }
 ```
 It is strictly necessary to use SetUpPlayer before using anything else.
-This function initializes everything else that will be needed during the usage of HISPlayer APIs
+This function initializes everything else that will be needed during the usage of HISPlayer APIs.

+Remember to call the Release function after closing the app or before changing scenes in Unity for freeing the internal resources.

 ## Attach Unity resources